 Here’s the warning: It is the common practice of some insurance adjusters to offer a settlement that will only pay for inferior replacement materials.

 Let’s say your home has dimensional shingles, which is the most common type of asphalt shingles.
 Well, dimensional shingles come in basic, better and best quality.

-Take CertainTeed shingles, for example.
-The brand is one of the largest manufacturer of dimensional asphalt roofing shingles.
+Take CertainTeed or GAF shingles, for example.
+Both brands are the largest manufacturers of dimensional asphalt roofing shingles.

-Here are three lines of shingles that serve as an example:
+Here are three lines of shingles from CertainTeed that serve as an example:

 - CertainTeed Landmark shingles cost $.88 per square foot and last 15-20 years.

 - CertainTeed Landmark Premium shingles cost $1.50 per square foot and last 18-22 years.